-In this step, we will create an S3 bucket with Static web hosting enabled and publicly accessible based on SAM.
+In this step, we will create an S3 bucket with Static website hosting enabled and publicly accessible using AWS SAM.

-Open template.yaml file in fcj-book-shop folder that we created in part 1.
+Open the template.yaml file in the fcaj-book-shop folder that we created in Part 1.

 Parameters: